 Pen Tab

-The region is always enabled for drawing: This option allows the Pen Region to behave like a transparent drawing pad over an image which the User can draw upon.
-This is useful for drawings on top of floor plans, grid boxes, and other diagrams.
+1. The region is always enabled for drawing - This option allows the Pen Region to behave like a transparent drawing pad over an image.
+This is useful for drawing on top of floor plans, grid boxes, and other diagrams.
+This option is selected by default.

 Text Region